umarhassan-mitodl/6.006-spring-2008/content/pages/readings.md

 Al Kasimi, Alia, Eric Nichols, and Christopher Raphael.
 "A Simple Algorithm for Automatic Generation of Polyphonic Piano Fingerings."
 In _Proceedings of the 8th International Conference on Music Information Retrieval_, 2007, pp. 355-356.

-For fun, watch the [Metamorphosis of the Cube](http://erikdemaine.org/metamorphosis/) video, which illustrates a folding DP.
+For fun, watch the {{% resource_link "7fecb7bd-7518-49c2-9ba0-e1e7dc5b8e86" "Metamorphosis of the Cube" %}} video, which illustrates a folding DP.

 {{< tdclose >}}